binaryage/totalfinder-web/index.md

 #### How to run unaltered Finder without uninstalling TotalFinder?
 > You may go to Terminal.app and type `killall Finder`.
 This will restart Finder and TotalFinder does not load automatically.
 You may also want to remove TotalFinder.app from your login startup items in the `System Preferences` to prevent loading TotalFinder on startup.

-#### TotalFinder installs into /Applications, may I move it elsewhere?
+#### TotalFinder installs into `/Applications`, may I move it elsewhere?
-> No. TotalFinder consists of various components (`TotalFinder.bundle`, `TotalFinder.osax`, `TotalFinder.kext`) and these guys expect TotalFinder.app to reside in ``/Applications`.
+> No. TotalFinder consists of various components (`TotalFinder.bundle`, `TotalFinder.osax`, `TotalFinder.kext`) and these guys expect `TotalFinder.app` to reside in ``/Applications`.
 Please don't make things  complicated.
-Also please note that TotalFinder.app files are installed under admin's rights.
+Also please note that `TotalFinder.app` files are installed under admin's rights.
 So only admin may remove it.
 This is because TotalFinder is meant to be installed system-wide for all users.
 But only the user who installed it gets TotalFinder.app in his/hers login startup items initially.
 Make sense?

+#### I'm running OSX 10.5 (Leopard).
+Why is TotalFinder available only for OSX 10.6 (Snow Leopard)?
+> Apple rewrote of Finder.app for Snow Leopard.
+The new Finder is using Cocoa framework.
+This made it possible to build TotalFinder on top of existing Finder.app.
+Older versions of OSX have Finder implemented in Carbon which is almost impossible to tweak.
+There is no easy way how to port TotalFinder under Leopard.
+I'm sorry.

 #### What is that Purchase screen in preferences?
 Are you going to sell TotalFinder?
 > Yes, in the future when it matures to version 1.0.
 I need to buy a third mac!